What is The Dark Side of Entrepreneurship?

 “Dude!
 The guy sitting in the cabin has the best job in the world.
 He makes money.
 Spanks us for work and always cribs about client payments and then, we do not get a hike.
 Life is so unfair.”

 The above lines came from my conversation with college buddies who are employees in some of the best companies.

-Most of my friends think “I am the luckiest guy on earth”.
+Most of my friends think, “I am the luckiest guy on earth.”

 At times, I wish we could trade places.

-All my money was stuck in government projects.
+I am an idealist who does not like to bribe.
+The idealism led to delayed payments.
+Within months, all our money was stuck in government projects.
 Employees had not been paid in months.

-The owner of our office would pop out of nowhere and ask “when will you pay your rent?”
+The owner of our office would pop out of nowhere and ask, “when will you pay your rent?”